 Impact Sprints bring together a team of people involved in the delivery of a service to understand the challenge they are facing.
-Working with your team we prototype solutions we think might address the challenge and test them with service users and staff.
+Whether the goal is to improve outcomes or make savings, working with your team we prototype solutions we think might address the challenge and test them with service users and staff.
 Through testing, we understand which ideas are going to make an impact in practice and not just in theory.

 If you are grappling with a messy problem that has no obvious solution, an Impact Sprint could help you go from confusion to clarity, quickly.

 Depending on the complexity of the challenge our Impact Sprints can run for anything between one and 10 days.
 Regardless of the duration, we take your team through a structured process to help them make rapid progress on a challenge in a short space of time.

 The team conducts a deep dive into the root cause of the challenge they are facing.
 This phase often involves working directly with service users and senior leaders to get under the skin of the problem at hand and set a clear scope for the remainder of the sprint.

 The team ‘goes wide’ and develops a range of ideas free from the constraints of organisational norms to address their challenge.

 The team validates their ideas with service users, staff and senior leaders to make sure they are on the right track.
 With feedback, they iterate and improve their ideas ready for testing.

 The team prototypes and tests their ideas in a live environment.
 For front-line services this often means testing new processes on a small scale alongside the existing process to understand whether or not it’s more effective.

 The team makes final tweaks to their ideas, releases them into a live environment and in some cases develops a plan for how they will be scaled beyond the sprint.